zachhannum/the-word-of-iron/manuscript/chapter_6.md

 *Shit*.
 Of all the houses the brutes had decided to burn down, Marcus thought, why did it have to be this one?

 Then he saw the bodies.
 Vallan guards, no doubt the ones who where assigned to watch over the house lay in a bloody pile on the side of the road, tossed carelessly to the side.
-He thought perhaps the Kadorans realized something was special about the house, but did not know what, so they decided to burn it to the ground.
+He thought perhaps the Antuzans realized something was special about the house, but did not know what, so they decided to burn it to the ground.

 He turned back to the group.
 They looked tired.
 More than that, they looked like they had been to the blightlands and back.
 They were broken and battered, and had been through too much this day.